GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Conclusions

-Using strong line diagnostics \citep{curt20}, we constrain the gas-phase metallicity of each region to be $\sim0.2-0.4\,Z_{\odot}$.
-The line ratios of each region lie within the scatter of other $z\sim 5.5-9.5$ galaxies observed with JWST/NIRSpec (\citealt{came23,tang23}), but with low O32 and Ne3O2 (i.e., low $U$) and high R23 and R2 (i.e., higher $Z_{\rm g}$).
-Since these properties are more similar to the high-ionisation tail of the distribution of local galaxies observed in SDSS (\citealt{kauf03sdss,brin04}), we propose that \bfourteen represents a system of evolved galaxies in the early Universe.
+Using strong line diagnostics \citep{curt20}, we constrain the gas-phase metallicity of each core to be $\sim0.2-0.3\,Z_{\odot}$.
+The line ratios of each core lie within the scatter of other $z\sim 5.5-9.5$ galaxies observed with JWST/NIRSpec (\citealt{came23,tang23}), but with low O32 and Ne3O2 (i.e., low $U$) and high R23 and R2 (i.e., higher $Z_{\rm g}$).
+Since these properties are more similar to the high-ionisation tail of the distribution of low-redshift galaxies observed in BOSS (\citealt{thom13}), we propose that \bfourteen represents a system of currently starbursting galaxies in the early Universe, where significant star formation has already occurred.

 Next, we maximise the potential of our three-dimensional dataset by performing spaxel-by-spaxel fits.
-This reveals that the emission of each JWST/NIRSpec-detected line is concentrated in the two cores, while the ALMA-detected lines are more focused in Core-E. By fitting the rest-UV and rest-optical lines with a broad and narrow component, we find a region of redshifted, broad emission between the two cores.
+This reveals that the emission of each JWST/NIRSpec- and ALMA-detected lines are concentrated in the two cores.
+By fitting the rest-UV and rest-optical lines with a broad and narrow component, we find a region of redshifted, broad emission between the two cores.
 This likely represents a tidal interaction between the two cores (or possibly an outflow).
 On the other hand, the narrow emission shows a clear east-west red-blue velocity gradient, which is also seen in \cii and \oiiialma.
-Based on \hb, we find that the star formation is evenly distributed between the narrow and broad components.

-The ALMA and JWST data are combined to test optical-FIR line diagnostics, which suggest that \bfourteen may feature regions of high Lyman leakage (although this is found to be dependent on relative astrometry) and may have a high $n_{\rm e}$.
-The differences in ALMA- and JWST-traced morpho-kinematics are explored, and we suggest a few scenarios for mismatches.
+The ALMA and JWST data are combined to test optical-FIR line diagnostics of the full field.
+These suggest that B14-65666 may not be a significant Lyman continuum leaker and is unlikely to feature a high $n_{\rm e}$ (but this depends on the adopted dust extinction).
 A comparison of the continuum and line maps suggests that \bfourteen may have a complex dust distribution.

 The $M_*$ of \bfourteen (as derived by \citealt{suga24}) is combined with our precise estimate of $Z_{\rm g}$ to examine if this source lies on the high-redshift MZR.
-By comparing these values with other JWST/NIRSpec IFU-derived values and best-fit trends of representative galaxies, we find that \bfourteen lies on the high-mass edge of the MZR.
-This suggests the lack of a large molecular reservoir or gas expulsion via feedback.
+By comparing these values with other JWST/NIRSpec IFU-derived values and best-fit trends of representative galaxies, we find that cores of \bfourteen lie on the high-redshift MZR.
+This suggests the lack of a large molecular reservoir or gas expulsion via feedback, which would result in significant offset from the relation.